soto-project/soto/README.md

 ### API Reference

-Visit the Soto [documentation](https://soto.codes) to browse the api reference.
+Visit [soto.codes](https://soto.codes) to browse the user guides and api reference.
 As there is a one-to-one correspondence with AWS REST api calls and the Soto api calls, you can also use the official AWS [documentation](https://docs.aws.amazon.com/) for more detailed information about AWS commands.

 ### User guides